 Stage 2: Investigation

-We will look at your complaint at this stage if you are dissatisfied with our response at Stage 1.
-We also look at some complaints immediately at this stage, if it is clear that they are complex or need detailed investigation.
+We may look at complaints immediately at Stage 2, if it is clear that they are complex or need detailed investigation.

-The Scottish Public Services Ombudsman
+The Scottish Public Services Ombudsman (SPSO)

 If, after receiving our final decision on your complaint, you remain dissatisfied with our decision or the way we have handled your complaint, you can ask the SPSO to consider it.